From raw data to your Revelation

 Any wearable.
 1 month of data.
 5 minutes.

 1 month of consistent wearable data is enough to produce a Revelation you can act on.
-If you've been wearing your Apple Watch, Oura Ring, or Whoop for at least a few weeks, you have enough data right now.
+If you've been wearing any device that syncs to Apple Health for at least a few weeks, you have enough data right now.

 With 3 to 6 months, your Revelation can draw on trends, stress-and-recovery patterns, and how your training load relates to how well your body is adapting.
 With a year or more, the analysis can spot seasonal patterns, long-term direction, and the kind of deep story that makes the whole thing click.